Recommended Books for Beginning Carvers

 You can also make similar honing strops using scrap leather attached to various diameter hardwood dowels.
 You can purchase honing film in several grades, much like superfine sandpaper, and attach these to dowels as well for quick and easy touch up of tool edges.
 Lee Valley and Woodcraft carry these, and you can find similar sanding films at auto parts stores.

 I often use sloyd style knives with carving projects – they are a very handy addition to the carving tool collection and aren’t just for whittling!
-Here are three staples carving knives I use often:
+These three blade styles by Morakniv will provide you with a range of carving options: 106, 120 & 122.

 Many tools and supplies for wood carving can be purchased online from these websites: